 Blender does not export the visibility value inside animations in the FBX file.

 You need to have Blender installed to import .blend files.

 If you don’t have Blender installed, use the .FBX format instead.
 For more information about importing FBX files, see Importing models.

 When Unity imports a Blender file, it launches Blender in the background.
 Unity then communicates with Blender to convert the .blend file into a format Unity can read.

-The first time you import a .blend into Unity, Blender has to launch in a command line process, which can take a while, but subsequent imports are very quick.
+The first time you import a .blend file into Unity, Blender has to launch in a command line process.
+This can take a while, but subsequent imports are very quick.

 Did you find this page useful?
 Please give it a rating: